-The Trustees' Report, incorporating a strategic report, was approved by order of the Board of Trustees, as the company directors, on 13 December 2022 and signed on its behalf by:
+The Trustees' Report, incorporating a strategic report, was approved by the Board of Trustees on 19 December 2023 and signed on its behalf by:

-D Gerald Chair
+D Gerald

+Chair

 GOVERNANCE STATEMENT

 Scope of responsibility

 As Trustees, we acknowledge we have overall responsibility for ensuring that The Bentley Wood Trust has an effective and appropriate system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.